moki298/robinhood-crawler/README.md

 ## Note

-- The tool supports accounts with Two-Factor Authentication(2FA) turned on, just enter the One Time Password(OTP) in the webpage when requested and the app should successfully log you in and start scrapping data
+- The tool supports accounts with Two-Factor Authentication(2FA) turned on, just enter the One Time Password(OTP) in the webpage when requested and the app should successfully log you in and start scraping data